callpraths/cshannon/README.md

 ### Refactors

-* Accept vector of pairs in `model::with_frequencies()`  to reduce boilerplate at call sites.
-* Accept vector of pairs to create `Encoding` in tests and implement `Eq` to reduce assertion boilerplate in tests.
 * Deduplicate cumulative probability computation in `model::balanced_tree` vs `model::fano`
 * Make `model::fano::Window` more readable by replacing tuple with struct.